Reducing Model Jitter: Stable Re-training of Semantic Parsers in Production Environments: Ethics

-We run our experiments on the TPU v2 available through Google Cloud.\footnote{https://cloud.google.com/tpu} The TOP datasets used in this experiments are intended for research purposes only.
+The TOP and SNIPS datasets used in this experiments are intended for research purposes only.
 We verified that the datasets do not contain personally identifiable information.
+The risks of dual use for task-oriented conversational semantic parsers are low as we are not performing open-ended generation; however, the models are likely to overfit to certain demographic groups and underperform on others.